 Training, qualifications & experience

 I gained my foundation certificate and postgraduate diploma at Regents University School of Psychotherapy and Counselling in London.
-I have worked in a variety of settings, including through the NHS at Women and Health, MIND in Camden and now at the Farah Therapy Centre in Kensington.
+I have worked in a variety of settings, including through the NHS at Women and Health, MIND in Camden and as an associate therapist at the Farah Therapy Centre in Kensington.
 I am a member of the British Association of Counselling and Psychotherapy and subscribe to its code of ethics.
 I also have an MA in Oriental Studies from Cambridge University and an MSc in Chinese Politics from the School of Oriental and African Studies.
 I grew up in Hong Kong.